 - Salt and pepper

-- 1 Ž2 red pepper diced
+- 1 2 red pepper diced

-- 1 Ž2 green pepper diced
+- 1 2 green pepper diced

-- 1 Ž4 onion diced
+- 1 4 onion diced

-- Slice the remainder to toss onto the plates if you are feeling rugged, otherwise, chop all the meat.
+- Slice the remainder at each bone to toss onto the plates if you are feeling rugged, otherwise, chop all the meat.

 - Add the red and green pepper and the onion to the pan and saute another 10 to 15 minutes, until potatoes are golden and crispy all over.